Are engineers creative? Not all types of engineering require creativity. But engineering as a whole heavily relies on creativity.

 Not all engineers are equally creative

 The point guard, the playmaker, creates plays by dissecting the defense in his mind.
 Point guards need to quickly find creative ways for their team to score.
+All the while, other players simply go in their set positions waiting for a pass.

 Elon musk states,